PatGousseau/TaskDetection/README.md

 - Add a feature that allows the user to choose how many words to include for the description of each tasks

 ## Possible Applications

+- Help with filling out timesheets / automatically filling out timesheets
+- Automatically check off items on a to-do list based off the tasks detected
+- User may analyze their productivity over the course of a day